Messaging has become a part of our life. Whether it’s SMS or instant messaging apps, people message more than ever.

 Sending options

-Signal allows you to send photos, videos, voice, contact, and location.
-Due to the SMS and MMS limitations, both apps have size limits.
-Google Messages, on the other hand, supports the below options:
+Signal lets you send photos, videos, voice, contact, and location.
+Google Messages supports the below options:

 - Voice